-Also, do you like to read, write, and learn?
+In addition, do you like to read, write, and learn?
 Are you curious about the world?
 If so, this neighborhood may be a good fit for you.
-NeighborhoodScout's research revealed that a full 74.1% of the adults living in the Hanover St / Board Aly neighborhood have earned at least a bachelor's degree.
-This is a higher rate than NeighborhoodScout found in 96.9% of U.S. neighborhoods.
+NeighborhoodScout's research revealed that a full 82.4% of the adults living in the Hanover St / Board Aly neighborhood have earned at least a bachelor's degree.
+This is a higher rate than NeighborhoodScout found in 98.9% of U.S. neighborhoods.
 In this way, this neighborhood truly stands out.

-Finally, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 48.3%.
-This is a higher percent living alone than we found in 96.2% of all U.S. neighborhoods.
+Also, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 55.7%.
+This is a higher percent living alone than we found in 98.6% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

 The Hanover St / Board Aly neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 58,435 persons per square mile in the neighborhood, it is more packed with people than 98.9% of the nation's neighborhoods.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Hanover St / Board Aly neighborhood is among the top 5% of American neighborhoods in terms of walkability.

-Also of note, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
-With 69.9% of the residential real estate in the Hanover St / Board Aly neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 98.0% of all neighborhoods in America.
+Finally, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
+With 71.3% of the residential real estate in the Hanover St / Board Aly neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 98.4% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.

-Did you know that the Hanover St / Board Aly neighborhood has more Italian and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Hanover St / Board Aly neighborhood has more Italian and Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 31.6% of this neighborhood's residents have Italian ancestry and 0.8% have Czechoslovakian ancestry.
+In fact, 27.7% of this neighborhood's residents have Italian ancestry and 28.3% have Irish ancestry.

 Hanover St / Board Aly is also pretty special linguistically.
 Significantly, 4.0% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 98.9% of the neighborhoods in America.

-The neighbors in the Hanover St / Board Aly neighborhood in Boston are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 84.0% of the neighborhoods in America.
+The neighbors in the Hanover St / Board Aly neighborhood in Boston are wealthy, making it among the 15% highest income neighborhoods in America.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 86.0% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

-In the Hanover St / Board Aly neighborhood in Boston, MA, residents most commonly identify their ethnicity or ancestry as Italian (31.6%).
-There are also a number of people of Irish ancestry (25.7%), and residents who report English roots (8.9%), and some of the residents are also of German ancestry (7.4%), along with some Polish ancestry residents (3.7%), among others.
-In addition, 11.5% of the residents of this neighborhood were born in another country.
+In the Hanover St / Board Aly neighborhood in Boston, MA, residents most commonly identify their ethnicity or ancestry as Irish (28.3%).
+There are also a number of people of Italian ancestry (27.7%), and residents who report German roots (9.2%), and some of the residents are also of English ancestry (8.7%), along with some Polish ancestry residents (3.9%), among others.

 Analytics built by: Location, Inc.